CirculatoryHealth/PHENOMICL/README.md

 Once the installation is complete, you can start using **PHENOMICL** for pre-processing and running machine learning models on whole-slide images.

-> [!TIP]
-> After installation, all commands mentioned below can be executed through the command line from the GitHub repository directory. to get there, please use `cd <full/path/to>/PHENOMICL`.

 ### Download Segmentation model (Unet) checkpoint
 [Download](https://drive.google.com/file/d/1otWor5WnaJ4W9ynTOF1XS755CsxEa4qj/view?usp=sharing) the Unet segmentation checkpoint and place it in the `./examples/` folder.